MrPowerGamerBR/OpenRCT2KotlinAPI/README.md

 }
 ```

+You can check other samples in the `samples` folder!

 ### Running the Plugin in OpenRCT2
 Running the plugin after compiling with Gradle is easy, just copy the JavaScript files from the `distributions` folder to OpenRCT2's plugins folder.